aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 - Control Tower option has several major bugs - Work in progress - see sprint board
 - New: alb deployments occasionally throw a permssions error failing the state machine.
 Simply rerun the state machine.
 - Occasionally CloudFormation fails to return a completion signal.
 After the credentials eventually fail (1 hr), the state machine fails.
-Simply rerun the state machine.
+Simply rerun the state machine with the input of `{"scope": "FULL", "mode": "APPLY"}`.

 Issues in Older Releases: